davebv/its3db/README.md

 ## Deploying

 Running `grunt build` will build the web and store it in dist folder.
-Deploying is done via `grunt buildconfig:pages`
+Deploying is done via `grunt buildcontrol:pages`